-For the year ended 31 December 2022, the gross profit of the Group was approximately RMB23,565,000 (2021: approximately RMB15,429,000), representing an increase of approximately 52.7% or approximately RMB8,136,000 as compared to the corresponding period in 2021.
-The increase in gross profit of the Group was mainly attributable to the corresponding increase in operating revenue for the year ended 31 December 2022.
+For the year ended 31 December 2023, the gross profit of the Group was approximately RMB30,581,000 (2022: approximately RMB23,565,000), representing an increase of approximately 29.8% or approximately RMB7,016,000 as compared to the corresponding period in 2022.
+The increase in gross profit of the Group was mainly due to the recognition of the progress income of approximately RMB57.3 million for a large size EPC Project in Vietnam which has a higher gross profit margin.